 Play music often and create memories

 Another important aspect is to mix up the genres you play.
 You probably have varied musical tastes, so why not explore them with your child?
 It’s not necessarily important to go through all the great classical composers; this can be tedious as an introduction.
 Make sure you explore different styles and artists to give them a good sample of what’s out there.
 A healthy diet of pop, disco, folk, country, Broadway/musicals, rock, and jazz is an excellent way to show them all the different flavours.
-Try to have fun with it; dancing to the music can really foster some appreciation, thanks to that ear to body connection.
+Try to have fun with it; dancing to the music can really foster some appreciation, thanks to the ear to body connection.

 Keep instruments around the house

 Once you’ve established some connection to music, it’s nice to have some kind of instrument to play with.
 This is a lot easier if you play an instrument yourself.
 For example, having a piano and practising from time to time can really spark your child’s curiosity.
 It might make them want to try it for themselves.
 You can then easily create games for them to learn the notes, melodies, rhythms, etc. This type of connection is invaluable, and you’ll even benefit from it yourself.
 You should also let them simply play with it and see what sound they can come up with.
-Think of it as simply a natural exploration—something that kids do all the time with most things they encounter.
+Think of it as a natural exploration—something that kids do all the time with most things they encounter.

 It’s important to actively participate in the learning yourself.
 This is a great activity to engage in with your kid, and it will solidify their interest.
-Sitting down together in the evenings and weekends will go a long way.
+Sitting down together in the evenings and on weekends will go a long way.
 You’ll also develop some skills yourself.

 Investigate learning platforms

 If your kid is already browsing and using apps, there are many great platforms out there to start learning the basics of your instrument.
 For beginner guitarists, for example, Fender developed an outstanding app called Fender Play.
-It gives step-by-step instruction on how to play.
+It gives step-by-step instructions on how to play.
 Competent and fun teachers will also show you easy versions of your favourite songs.
 Check out my full review here.

-No matter which instrument you pick, the introduction you’ll give your child will follow them for the rest of their days.
+No matter which instrument you pick, the introduction you’ll give your child to music will follow them for the rest of their life.
 Music is a great gift that brings people together, soothes, brings joy, and simply enhances the human experience.
 If you feel that it’s too much to handle yourself, you can always look up musical awakening classes.
 These are usually run by great, motivated teachers and put kids together in a very stimulating environment.
 Make sure you don’t overlook the power of music.